-Kirkland recently advised the DeepOcean group on the first ever "cross-class cramdown" under a UK restructuring plan; see further here.
+Kirkland recently advised the DeepOcean group on the first ever 'cross-class cram-down' under a UK restructuring plan.
 It remains to be seen whether the Gategroup bondholder class will approve the plan at the meeting on 19 March 2021 (and therefore whether the court will be asked to sanction a plan to which not all classes have consented).